justusschock/delira_cycle_gan_pytorch/README.md

-> This Project is now obsolete.
+> This Project is now obsolete and won't be continued.
+Potential Bugs won't be fixed in this repo anymore.
 Please refer to the implementation in [delira-dev/vision](https://github.com/delira-dev/vision) for more details

 # Cycle GAN